Hallmarks of Nonprofit Managerial Excellence

 - System in place for conducting annual performance evaluations for all employees.

-- A professional development plan for the organization and effective practices for recruiting and retaining qualified and diverse (under-represented ethnic representation, specified professional skills, gender, age, etc.) employees and volunteers.
+- A professional development plan for the organization and effective practices for recruiting and retaining qualified and diverse (under-represented ethnic representation, specified professional skills, gender, age, ability, etc.) employees and volunteers.

 - Succession plans for all upper management roles.